Wisconsin Badgers vs. Minnesota State Mavericks: Game Thread

-Fresh off a series sweep against Boston College in the home opener last week, the Wisconsin Badgers are hosting the Minnesota State Vikings in the second of three consecutive home series.
+Fresh off a series sweep against Boston College in the home opener last week, the Wisconsin Badgers are hosting the Minnesota State Mavericks in the second of three consecutive home series.

+The Badgers started off the two-game series with a 6-0 shutout over the Mavericks on Thursday.

 Leave all your thoughts down in the comments for our gameday thread!